apereo/cas/docs/cas-server-documentation/authentication/Configuring-SSO-Services.md

 {% endtab %}

-{% tabs ssoservices Participation Policies %}
+{% tab ssoservices Participation Policies %}

 Additional policies can be assigned to each service definition to control participation of an application in an existing single sign-on session.